-The Trust is run by its Board, which currently consists of six people, with the assistance of a Secretary and Treasurer.
+The Trust is run by its Board with the assistance of a Secretary and Treasurer.
 The Trust Board members are listed here.

 The Trust Rules and five supporting Policy Documents can be found here.
 The Rules are filed with and approved by the FCA (the FSA as it was at the time).

 History and Purpose

 The Argyle Fans’ Trust (strictly, the Plymouth Argyle Supporters’ Society) was set in motion in November/December 2010 as the club’s financial troubles began to become apparent.
 It played a key part in galvanising support to save the club.

 The Trust is a legal entity which can conduct itself in various ways but always with the objective of enabling supporters and the wider community to play a part in the decision-making of the club.
 We believe that responsible supporter engagement in decision making – in partnership with the owner, with the City Council, and with other bodies with a legitimate interest in the club, is necessary to pave the way to renewed sustainability.

 Our core objectives are described here.
 These are the principles that guide the Trust, which are also shared by around 150 other Supporter Trusts in the UK.